simplesourcing/simplesagas/README.md

 * A command processor (typically Simple Sourcing App)
 * A saga coordinator
 * Action processor (an adaptor between the saga coordinator and the command processor)
-* A simple example implementation of the above components
+* A simprle example implementation of the above components
 * A saga requester that sends saga requests to the saga request topic

 All communication between each of these processes is via Kafka topics.